top of page

 • Jan 27

-Clinical cannabinoids refer to specific compounds extracted from cannabis sativa L. that are used in medical or therapeutic contexts.
-The two most well-known cannabinoids are THC (tetrahydrocannabinol) and CBD (cannabidiol).
-While THC is famous for its psychoactive effects, CBD is celebrated for its calming and non-intoxicating properties.
+Cannabinoids are specific compounds extracted from Cannabis sativa L. The two most well-known are THC (tetrahydrocannabinol) and CBD (cannabidiol).
+THC is known for its psychoactive properties.
+CBD is non-intoxicating at typical serving sizes and is one of the most widely researched cannabinoids in the wellness space.

 Close-up view of dried cannabis leaves on a wooden surface